Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight class he is ranked No. 1.

 3. Abner Mares (30-2-1)

 Mares, who has won world titles in three weight classes, dropped a majority decision to Leo Santa Cruz for a vacant title in a terrific fight in August 2015.
 After a 16-month layoff because of two fight postponements, Mares returned to outpoint Argentina's hard-charging Jesus Cuellar and take his belt on Dec.
-10 in an excellent fight that featured Mares scoring an 11th-round knockdown.
-Next up, Mares figures to get the rematch he has wanted with Santa Cruz.
-That fight is on the drawing board for Sept.
-9 in Los Angeles and on Showtime.
+10 in an excellent fight that featured Mares scoring an 11th-round knockdown and outboxing the stronger Cuellar.
+Next up Mares will get the rematch he has wanted with Santa Cruz when they meet on Showtime at the Staples Center in Los Angeles, site of their first fight.

 4. Gary Russell Jr. (28-1)